 - Hospital ratings: HealthInsight.org, LeapfrogGroup.org, and U.S. News and World Report rankings

-Just remember, you’re probably not going to find that “perfect home” while browsing listings on your smartphone.
+Just remember, you are probably not going to find that “perfect home” while browsing listings on your smartphone.
 Instead, consider the online shopping experience to be a good way for you to get a taste of the different types of homes which are available and a general idea of what else is out there.
-Once you’ve spent time online, you’ll be ready to share what you've learned with an agent.
+Once you have spent time online, you will be ready to share what you have learned with your Realtor.

-For more information about buying or selling a home, be sure to work with a RealtorÒ, a member of the National Association of RealtorsÒ.
-Snohomish County Camano Association of RealtorsÒ is the voice for real estate in Snohomish County.
+For more information about buying or selling a home, be sure to work with a Realtor, a member of the National Association of Realtors.
+Snohomish County Camano Association of Realtors is the voice for real estate in Snohomish County.
 If you have questions for The Expert about Real Estate email us at email@example.com, or by visiting https://www.sccar.org.